Back to blog

 Before committing to a tool, evaluate these factors:

 1. Safety track record.
-Search for ”[tool name] LinkedIn ban” or ”[tool name] account restricted” in Reddit, G2 reviews, and LinkedIn groups.
-Every tool has some incidents, but patterns of widespread account restrictions are a red flag.
+Search ”[tool name] LinkedIn ban” on Reddit, G2, and LinkedIn groups.
+Isolated incidents are normal, but patterns of widespread restrictions are a red flag.

 2. IP infrastructure.
-Ask specifically: do they provide a dedicated residential IP in your country?
-Shared IPs and data center IPs are significantly riskier.
+Ask directly whether they provide a dedicated residential IP in your country.
+Shared and data-center IPs are significantly riskier.

 3. Warm-up capabilities.
-Does the tool automatically ramp up activity gradually, or does it let you blast 100 connection requests on day one?
+Does the tool ramp activity gradually, or let you blast 100 connection requests on day one?

-4. Integration with your email tool.
-If you run multichannel outreach, your LinkedIn and email sequences need to coordinate.
-Check whether the LinkedIn tool integrates with your cold email software or at minimum syncs with your CRM to prevent duplicate outreach.
+4. Email coordination.
+If you run multichannel, your LinkedIn and email sequences must coordinate.
+Check whether the tool integrates with your cold email software or at least syncs with your CRM to prevent duplicate outreach.

 Which LinkedIn automation tool has the lowest risk of account restriction?